SideHustlers/KitchenApp-recipe-scraper/README.rst

 ------

 !
-Create a virtualenv if making changes to this project Build and install guide.
+Create a virtualenv if making changes to this project.

+Build and install guide.

 .. code:: shell